emaj9/computing-workshop/cw-website/pages/research-notes.md

 m.
 Skirpan 2018

 1. Orientation:
-    A. I'm reading this paper to get an idea where ethics is in cs ed, how it can be integrated meaningfully, and how (or if) it connects to cp
+    a.
+I'm reading this paper to get an idea where ethics is in cs ed, how it can be integrated meaningfully, and how (or if) it connects to cp
-    B. how to teach ethics in cs - is it successful? how does it look compared to cp?
+    b. how to teach ethics in cs - is it successful? how does it look compared to cp?
-    C. read the background looking for a window into cs ethics education (maybe i'm better of looking at that on its own...) found out their methods and framework
+    c. read the background looking for a window into cs ethics education (maybe i'm better of looking at that on its own...) found out their methods and framework

 2. Summary: